On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: The Value of Sparsity in Algorithm Design

-To prevent the active set from becoming unnecessarily large, we employ a classical removal strategy from the cutting plane literature (Deletion Rule II from \cite{elzinga1975central}).
+\begin{remark}In our implementation of the algorithm, we choose the subset of tuples by initializing $\widetilde{\mathcal{A}} \leftarrow \emptyset$.
+We then iterate over each $t \in [T]$ and $j \in [n]$, draw a random period $s \in \{1,\ldots,s\}$ uniformly over all of the periods $s$ that satisfy $(t,s,j) \in \mathcal{A}^{\neq}$, and append $\widetilde{\mathcal{A}} \leftarrow \widetilde{\mathcal{A}} \cup \{(t,s,j) \}$.
+By following this procedure, the active set will increase by at most $Tn$ components in each iteration. \end{remark} \begin{remark} To prevent the active set from becoming unnecessarily large, we employ a classical removal strategy from the cutting plane literature (Deletion Rule II from \cite{elzinga1975central}).
 To employ this removal strategy, we maintain a record $v_{t,s,j} \in \R$ for each tuple $(t,s,j) \in \mathcal{A}$ of the optimal objective value of the optimization problem~\eqref{prob:ldr_A} in the iteration in which the tuple $(t,s,j)$ was added into the active set.
-At the end of Step 3 of each iteration of our algorithm, we remove each tuple $(t,s,j) \in \mathcal{A}$ from the active set for which the optimal objective value of the linear optimization problem~\eqref{prob:D_A} is strictly less than $v_{t,s,j}$ and the dual variable $y_{t,s,j}$ associated with the equality constraint $\sum_{k=1}^{K^{\mathcal{A},s}} a^{\mathcal{A},s}_{k,t,j} \zeta^{\mathcal{A},s}_{k,s} = 0 $ is equal to zero.
+At the end of Step 3 of each iteration of our algorithm, we remove each tuple $(t,s,j) \in \mathcal{A}$ from the active set for which the optimal objective value of \eqref{prob:D_A} is strictly less than $v_{t,s,j}$ and the dual variable $y_{t,s,j}$ associated with the equality constraint $\sum_{k=1}^{K^{\mathcal{A},s}} a^{\mathcal{A},s}_{k,t,j} \zeta^{\mathcal{A},s}_{k,s} = 0 $ is equal to zero.
 It is established by \cite{elzinga1975central} that the active set method with this removal strategy is guaranteed to converge to an optimal solution for \eqref{prob:ldr} after finitely many iterations.